tengkuizdihar/competitive-fps/documents/PROPOSAL.md

 3. Spray Patterns

     To add some certainty and skill towards controlling a fully automatic weapon, we chose to utilize a concept, most notably used in Counter-Strike: Global Offensive.
-When the player is firing an automatic rifle on a wall, the will realize that there's a pattern that would emerge.
-The pattern itself is predetermined and predictable by the player.
+When the player is firing an automatic rifle on a wall, they will realize that there's a pattern that would emerge.
+The pattern itself should be predetermined and predictable.
 This pattern should be an indication that spraying the gun is a viable way to kill an opponent even if at first it seems unpredictable.

 4. Recoil Punch with Recoil Decay